Pharmacogenomics: Drug targets

 Drug targets are the specific sites where a medication carries out its pharmacological activity.
 The interaction between the drug and this site results in a modification of the target that may include inhibition or potentiation.
 Most of the pharmacogenetic interactions that involve drug targets are within the field of oncology and include targeted therapeutics designed to address somatic mutations (see also Cancer Pharmacogenomics).
 For example, EGFR inhibitors like gefitinib (Iressa) or erlotinib (Tarceva) are only indicated in patients carrying specific mutations to EGFR.

 Germline mutations in drug targets can also influence response to medications, though this is an emerging subfield within pharmacogenomics.
 One well-established gene-drug interaction involving a germline mutation to a drug target is warfarin (Coumadin) and VKORC1, which codes for vitamin K epoxide reductase (VKOR).
 Warfarin binds to and inhibits VKOR, which is an important enzyme in the vitamin K cycle.
-Inhibition of VKOR prevents reduction of vitamin K, which is a cofactor required in the formation of coagulation factors II, VII, IX and X, and inhibitors protein C and S.
+Inhibition of VKOR prevents reduction of vitamin K, which is a cofactor required in the formation of coagulation factors II, VII, IX and X, and inhibitors protein C and S. A more recent example demonstrated that genetic variation in the GLP1R and GIPR receptor genes has implications for GLP-1 receptor agonist efficacy and risk of side effects.